Trip Planner

 When to Travel

-- The landscape is lush and the birdlife is fantastic at this time of year.
+- The landscape is lush, and birdlife is at its peak.

-- Safari camps offer discounts of up to 40% of what they would usually charge.
+- Safari camps offer discounts of up to 50% off their usual rates.

 Downsides of visiting Botswana in the green season:

-- If it has been a dry year then game viewing can be as fruitful as it is in the dry season but prices are lower than they would be in the dry season.
+- If the year has been dry, game viewing can be just as rewarding as in the dry season, but with lower prices.

 Downsides of visiting Botswana in the shoulder season:

-- If it’s been a wet year then the animals may not have migrated back to the permanent water sources so wildlife viewings may be scarcer than in the dry season.
+In a wetter year, wildlife may not have fully migrated back to the permanent water sources, meaning that sightings may be less frequent than in the dry season.

 Downsides of visiting Botswana in the dry season:

-- As it is peak season this is the most expensive time to visit Botswana.
+- As peak season, this is the most expensive time to visit.

 Shoulder Season: October, November and December